twinslabnet/twinslabnet/README.md

 - 👋 Hi, I’m @twinslabnet
-- 👀 I’m interested in programming (PHP, C/C++, try to learn Java or Python) and blockchain technology
+- 👀 I’m interested in programming (PHP, C/C++, currently learning NodeJS, Java, Python, Go, Rust) and blockchain technology
-- 🌱 I’m currently learning blockchain technology
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 twinslabnet/twinslabnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.